The six types of essential nutrients are:

 Drinking well will certainly make a big difference to how you will feel, think, treat others, and function each day.

 So listen to your body, drink well and be happier and healthier and do this by just being hydrated!

-Vitamins are organic compounds produced by bacteria, fungi, and plants that we need to ingest in order for the body to function properly.
+Vitamins are organic compounds produced by bacteria, fungi, and plants that we need to ingest for the body to function properly.

-They are the bodies, builders, defenders, and general maintenance workers and are an essential part of our diet.
+They are the bodies, builders, defenders, and general maintenance workers and are essential in our diet.